hubmapconsortium/ingest-validation-tools/docs/atacseq/README.md

 | enum | `['R1', 'R2', 'R3']` |

 ### `cell_barcode_offset`
 Positions in the read at which the cell barcodes start.
-Cell barcodes are 3 x 8 bp sequences that are spaced by constant sequences (the offsets).
+Cell barcodes are, for example, 3 x 8 bp sequences that are spaced by constant sequences (the offsets).
 First barcode at position 0, then 38, then 76.
 (Does not apply to SNARE-seq and BulkATAC.)

 | constraint | value |
 | --- | --- |